Kim Noble

-Kim Noble is a British comedian and artist, and was one half of the BAFTA-nominated comedy duo Noble and Silver, who won the 2000 Perrier Award for Best Newcomer.
-He was born in 1960 on September 15.
-Kim has featured in shows such as The Mighty Boosh, Garth Marenghi's Darkplace, and Man to Man with Dean Learner, as well as appearing onstage in his own one-man shows and exhibitions.
+Kim Noble (born 15 September 1960) is a British comedian and artist, and was one half of the BAFTA-nominated comedy duo Noble and Silver, who won the 2000 Perrier Award for Best Newcomer.
+He has featured in shows such as The Mighty Boosh, Garth Marenghi's Darkplace, and Man to Man with Dean Learner, as well as appearing onstage in his own one-man shows and exhibitions.
 His stage work, by himself and with Stuart Silver, had an emphasis on performance art, as well as surreal comedy.

 Career

 Noble and Silver

 Kim Noble and his writing and performance partner Stuart Silver first came to national prominence upon winning the Best Newcomer Perrier Award in 2000.
 Trained in Fine Art at Sheffield Hallam University, the duo received as much praise from the art community as from comedy aficionados.
 This work draws together visual art, stand-up, theatre, and performance art.

 Post-Perrier shows as Noble and Silver include Pleasance Above at the 2001 Edinburgh Festival Fringe, a collage of video, recorded sound and performance and a month-long residency in London's Beaconsfield art space, entitled We're Spending Four Weeks at Beaconsfield, So Let's Hope Everything Goes OK (Part 4) Throughout this time in residence, they performed daily "situational" shows within and around the gallery, which became a live work environment, using a small cast to become a part of the visitor's art experience: from screening a spoof corporate video upon entrance, to altering gallery signage, to preparing and serving food from the kitchen.

-In Spring 2001 the UK digital channel E4 commissioned a six-part series entitled Noble and Silver: Get Off Me!.
+In Spring 2001, the UK digital channel E4 commissioned a six-part series entitled Noble and Silver: Get Off Me!.
 It included an episode where the duo performed in a theatre an intentionally bad act, seemingly imploding as a partnership onstage.
 This act was performed solely for a couple unaware that they were placed among an audience of actors who were in on the joke, and who were addressed by the act and the audience afterwards.